ArrowrIcon Home icon

 Toilet rolls and toilet paper

 In the 1950s there came the option of separate sheets replacing the rolls.
-These sheets needed to be placed in a custom container as shown in the photo and were interleaved such that as one sheet was pulled out for use, another popped out.
+These sheets needed to be placed in a custom container as shown in the following photo and were interleaved such that as one sheet was pulled out for use, another popped out.
 Was this sophistication?
 I think not, as the paper was still the harsh, crinkly sort.
-Soon it was replaced by today's soft, absorbent type.
+Soon it was replaced by rolls of today's soft, absorbent type.

 Harsh sheets of toilet paper/lavaory paper in its wall container